Ambareen09/Billing_App/README.md

 ## What is it?

-An Adminpanel dashboard for an E-commerce app.
+- An Adminpanel dashboard for an E-commerce app.
 Anyone can use this tempalate and integrate it with their working store-front.
 Feel free to star this repo if it was of any help!
+- Inventory management system

 ## Steps to run this on your localhost